fabiogoma/test-kitchen/README.md

 Test Driven ~~Development~~ Infrastructure
 ======================================

 Once upon a time, a guy named [Kief Morris](https://www.linkedin.com/in/kiefmorris/) realized that techiniques largely used in software development, could also be applied on infrastructure.
-Luckly, he was not crazy, he acctually wrote a book that describe exactly what can be done on infrastructure side.
+Luckly, he was not crazy, he acctually wrote a book that describes exactly what can be done on infrastructure side.
 His book is called [Infrastructure as Code](http://shop.oreilly.com/product/0636920039297.do).

-Some may think that this is something that can only be applied to public cloud infrastructure, and the main goal of this demo is to prove exactly the oposite.
+Some may think that this is something that can only be applied to public cloud infrastructure, and the main goal of this demo is to prove exactly the opposite.

-Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
-This is opposed to software development that allows software to be added that is not proven to meet requirements.
-During this demo I'll show how to apply that on infrastructure as well.
+Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: Specific test cases are built base on requirements, then the software is improved until all test cases are running with no issue.
+In another hand, traditional software development allows developers to change/add code which might not meet all the requirements.
+Throughout this demo, I'll show how to leverage TDD benefits on infrastructure world.

 > **WARNING:** This is not an easy topic, please be sure you have enough experience to get the benefits from this demo.